 .
 Such is the case when in a medical setting the silence around a patient's bed is broken by the shrill shock of a monitor alarm, causing all the medical providers in the area to immediately direct their attention to the problem which caused the alarm, which is invariably real and serious.

 Expect to see tense doctors and nurses making tough decisions.
 If the doctor pauses for a second, a nurse will remind them that they have to make a decision quickly.
 This is usually followed by the Magical Defibrillator

 .
 The scene will end with a pulse returning, in which case everyone present will be greatly relieved.
 Or the patient dies after many attempts.

-"False positives" in the form of loose leads, sensing devices removed, tubing kinked, or insignificant perturbations of vital signs are far more common than acute emergencies.
+"False alarms" in the form of loose leads, sensing devices removed, tubing kinked, or insignificant perturbations of vital signs are far more common than acute emergencies.
 Nurses pay attention to the alarms of their own patients, but it's their job to determine whether a real problem exists, so the whole floor need not come running at the sound of every beep.
+Some alarms will

-Sometimes the patient himself, rather than being unconscious or dying, will call the nurse to report that an alarm is going off.
+Frequently the patient him/herself, rather than being unconscious or dying, will call the nurse to report that an alarm is going off.
 Usually this is because it has woken them up, has been going long enough to get really annoying, or is making it hard to hear the TV.

 of Red Alert